 - Implications on research, policy influence and communications

 - Why is it important?

-- Moving away from the comfort zone
+- Moving away from your comfort zone

 - Potential avenues for generating new income: advantages and risks/costs

-A personal task: Devise a lean action plan to strengthen your current funding model
+A personal task: Devise a lean action plan to strengthen your current funding model.

 The course includes a combination of theoretical materials, webinars led by trainers, a forum for ongoing discussion with trainers and participants and a practical exercise.
 The course kicks off with a background note and the launch of the online forum.
 Two webinars will take place through an online platform and will be recorded for those participants who cannot attend the webinar dates.
 The online forum is available through the duration of the course for peer exchange.
 Participants will submit a personal task by the end of the course, which will receive personalised feedback from the trainers.
 Trainers will also share reading materials and other resources.
 Finally, a certificate of participation will be given to participants who submit their personal tasks.

 Webinar 1: August 29

 The time for the webinars is 3 PM GMT.
 Both webinars will be recorded and shared afterwards with participants.